Wanna talk?

 10/09/2023 - Zine Fest

 On Saturday I went on a day trip to Richmond VA for Richmond Zine Fest!
-I live in Virginia and close enough that it was feasible to drive there and back in one day, so I left early in the morning and got to the public library (where the zine fest was held) around midday, and had plenty of time for a throrough look around!
+I live in Virginia and close enough that it was feasible to drive there and back in one day, so I left early in the morning and got to the public library (where the zine fest was held) around midday, and had plenty of time for a thorough look around!

 Before I continue further, I should probably share what a "zine" is!
 Zines, (short for "magazine") are self-published works, typically taking the form of small booklets.
 They aren't mass-produced, but are instead small circulation and are printed and bound by the author or a group they work with.
 Most you'll see are made from a single sheet of paper printed from a copy machine then folded into a booklet, though more elaborate and larger zines are common too!
 As far as subject matter is concerned, they can be about anything!
 And I mean, literally anything, from political commentary, to history facts and tidbits, to comics to poetry to collages to dadaist nightmares.